Fox Plumbers Go In-Depth On Tankless Water Heaters

 Hot Water Delivery Systems Vary

-In a typical 50 gallon electric tank water heater, the electricity is feeding a set of two heating elements in the tank.
+In a typical 50-gallon electric tank water heater, the electricity is feeding a set of two heating elements in the tank.
 They keep those 50 gallons of water nice and hot for you 24 hours per day.
-In a natural gas tank water heater, there is a burner which provides the same service.
+In a natural gas tank water heater, there is a burner that provides the same service.
 When you take a shower, you may use most or all of that water.
 As you draw down the hot water in the tank, new cold water is added.
 If you are using a lot of water, the tank won’t have had enough recovery time to bring that cold water up to temperature.
 Most of us have experienced the agony of a shower going cold, or having to wait after one person showers before hot water is available for the next person.
 On-demand water heating eliminates these issues.

 A tankless water heater heats water when it’s needed.
 When you turn on the faucet, the tankless detects how much water flow you are calling for.
 Only then is the igniter activated, fuel (gas or propane) comes in and the burner starts making your water hot.
 This saves fuel because it’s used only when it’s actually needed, and this makes a tankless water heater energy efficient.
 The water then streams through a heat exchanger (or two depending on make and model), which transfers heat from the burner into the water.
 Once the tankless is streaming hot water, it continues to be hot until you turn off the tap.